 “You went behind my back and talk to an investor?
 Both of you?”

-“He told me it was a possibility, but he swore me to secrecy so that we didn’t get your hopes up,” Bridget admitted.
+“He told me it was a possibility, but he swore me to secrecy so that we didn’t get your hopes up,” Fiona admitted.
 “Not telling you has been killing me.
 But now it’s all out, and this is all really happening.”

 She laughed and squealed.
 Jackson stared at Grant, and the betrayal slowly faded into excitement.
 “Well, what do they want to do?”